 Read the guidelines and ensure you have the information required to complete the lodgement form.

-Before lodging a submission, you are encouraged to meet with the executive officer for unsolicited proposals in the Department of the Premier and Cabinet.
-This is not compulsory, but is helpful in deciding whether the proposal is likely to meet the criteria before you commit significant resources to developing a full proposal.
+Before lodging a submission, you are encouraged to meet with the executive officer for unsolicited proposals in the Department of Treasury and Finance.
+This is not compulsory but is helpful in deciding whether the proposal is likely to meet the criteria before you commit significant resources to developing a full proposal.

 How to lodge an unsolicited proposal